-The Associate in Science in the Registered Nursing program is “accredited with warning” by the Accreditation Commission for Education in Nursing, Inc.
+The Associate in Science in the Registered Nursing program is accredited under the Accreditation Commission for Education in Nursing, Inc.

-The Associate in Science in the Registered Nursing degree program is "approved with warning" by the Massachusetts Board of Registration in Nursing.
+The Associate in Science in the Registered Nursing degree program is approved under by the Massachusetts Board of Registration in Nursing.
 The Massachusetts Board of Registration in Nursing approves pre-licensure programs in Nursing.
-Learn more about this status.

 - Anatomy/Physiology I and Lab (BIO203)

 - Anatomy/Physiology II and Lab II (BIO204)

 - Microbiology/Lab (BIO205)

 ***Please note that Principles of Psychology (PSY101) and Anatomy/ Physiology/Lab II (BIO204) are prerequisites for semester 2 of the Registered Nursing Program.